melt-umn/ableC-sample-projects/using_transparent_prefixes/README.md

 https://github.com/melt-umn/silver/issues/85.

 Specifying a prefix separator in a parser spec doesn't override the one specified in the host language.
-Instead is clashes with it.
+Instead it clashes with it.